 - HR is a non-negotiable, necessary cost of doing business for a multi-unit restaurant company.
 (Even the smallest restaurant could benefit from part-time HR.)
 I know intimately how tight the margins are in our business, but it is so crucial to find room in the budget for this resource.
 I think it’s almost impossible as a business owner to review situations between employees in a truly neutral manner, and having a skilled HR director allows us to provide that resource and safe zone to our team.
 It is a move toward professionalism.
 The good news is that having an HR presence doesn’t necessarily require a full-time position (though that might be warranted, depending on the size of the restaurant group).
 There are many HR consulting groups where you can contract HR help on a part-time or even a project basis.
 Our HR director is one of our most valuable assets in our company, but only works with us 22 hours a week.

 - Leaders, be vulnerable enough to own your role.
-Here’s the thing: I think the vast major of restaurant leaders out there are good humans who want to do the right thing.
+Here’s the thing: I think the vast majority of restaurant leaders out there are good humans who want to do the right thing.
 But to change the industry, we all need to hold ourselves accountable for those moments in the past when we let a joke slide or pretended not to hear.
 And we need to hold each other accountable.
 Last summer, I instituted a policy that any guest chef or sommelier that we invite into our restaurants for events or collaborations would get a letter from me outlining our policy of anti-harassment and professionalism before they entered our space.

 - Repeat.
 Right now, this topic is on everyone’s lips because there is so much being uncovered in the press about Hollywood, professional sports, and more.
 But the conversation can’t stop once the news cycle ends.
 It requires ongoing maintenance, ongoing discussions, ongoing check-ins.
 We need to talk about it to the point that doing so no longer makes us feel uncomfortable.
 We need to teach our teams how to talk about it so that they never feel nervous to speak up.
 This work will always be worth doing.